JOY HART BROWN, MSW LCSW

 Juli views the client as the expert in their own life and she sees herself as a guide and mentor along the way.
 Juli's philosophy of therapy aligns with the quote attributed to Ram Dass, "We're all just walking each other home."

 Juli is originally from Shell, Wyoming and has lived in Sheridan since 1996.
 She attended the University of Wyoming, where she received her bachelor's and master's degree in Social Work.
-She is married and has two children and three dogs.
+She is married and has two children and two dogs.
 She loves to be creative and finds it more fun to start projects rather than finish them.

-MAX BROWN, CLINICAL INTERN
+MAXINE BROWN, CLINICAL ASSISTANT

 Cody was born a dog and died a best friend.
 He helped raise two amazing children - he was a willing subject of a junior high science fair project and also would allow getting his eyebrows pencilled in during makeup parties.
 He sired a few litters, went on numerous hunting trips, swam in creeks, provided supervision during hikes, and accompanied the family to soccer and hockey games around the state.
 He was a tolerant big brother to a bouncy golden retriever but made sure to put him in his place when he crossed the line.